 Different from traditional views of meaning, Peterson focuses on both the dynamic, dialectic, and integrative nature and process of meaning as proposed by Wong’s (2011, 2012b) dual-systems process of the good life.
 Thus, meaning is primarily not a static trait, but the process and outcome of a balancing and integrative act, characterized by the mature happiness of attunement, inner peace, and harmony (Wong, 2014c; Wong & Bowers, 2018).
 This integrative process of individuation according to Jung may take continuous effort over a lifetime (Wong, 2009b).

-Thus, the fundamental ontological choice for each person is between good and evil, between meaning as the higher good or the expediency of immediately gratifying carnal desires.
-To reduce suffering and seek the betterment of one’s own life and other people’s lives, we are responsible to choose the narrow path of following the former in spite of the fact that we are constantly surrounded by evils and temptations.
+Thus, the fundamental ontological choice for each person is between good and evil, between meaning as the higher good as opposed to the expediency of immediately gratifying carnal desires.
+To reduce suffering and seek the betterment of one’s own life and other peoples’ lives, we are responsible to choose the narrow path of following the former in spite of the fact that we are constantly surrounded by evils and temptations.

 Living a deeply fulfilling and meaningful life depends on both the depth of one’s sacrifice and the height of one’s mission.
 Peterson’s greatest contribution to the positive psychology of meaning is to define meaning in life as sacrificing something of personal value at the present for a better future of greater value for both self and society.
 Thus, to serve something greater than the self is an empty statement, if it does not demand the sacrifice of expediency and the risk of failures and dangers in serving a higher purpose.